 Hikers and hunters: Long, vigorous hikes take toll on feet, ankles

-“Hikers, hunters and others who love the outdoors often don’t realize how strenuous it can be to withstand constant, vigorous walking on uneven terrain,” said Shaun Hafner, a member of the American College of Foot and Ankle Surgeons (ACFAS) located in Northern Virginia.
+“Hikers, hunters and others who love the outdoors often don’t realize how strenuous it can be to withstand constant, vigorous walking on uneven terrain,” said Dr. Shaun Hafner, a member of the American College of Foot and Ankle Surgeons (ACFAS) located in Northern Virginia.
 "Lax physical conditioning and inappropriate footwear bring scores of outdoor enthusiasts into our office each fall for treatment of foot and ankle problems such as chronic heel pain, ankle sprains, Achilles tendonitis, fungal infections and severe blisters."

-“Walking up and down steep hillsides and tramping through wet, slippery fields and wooded areas puts stress on the muscles and tendons in the feet and ankles, especially if you haven’t conditioned properly before hitting the trail,” said Dr. Hafner.
+“Walking up and down steep hillsides and tramping through wet, slippery fields and wooded areas puts stress on the muscles and tendons in the feet and ankles, especially if you haven’t conditioned properly before hitting the trail,” said Hafner.
 “Also, many don’t realize that cross-training athletic shoes aren’t the best choice for extended hiking and hunting.
 Had some of my patients worn sturdy, well-constructed hiking boots, they wouldn’t have suffered sprained ankles or strained Achilles tendons.”

-Hafner advises hikers and hunters to make the investment in top-quality hiking boots.
+Dr. Hafner advises hikers and hunters to make the investment in top-quality hiking boots.
 He said strong, well-insulated and moisture-proof boots with steel or graphite shanks offer excellent ankle and foot support that helps lessen stress and muscle fatigue to reduce injury risk.
 “The supportive shank decreases strain on the arch by allowing the boot to distribute impact as the foot moves forward.
 So if a boot bends in the middle, don’t buy it.”

 In wet and cold weather, wearing the right socks can help prevent blisters, fungal infections and frostbite.
-Dr. Shaun Hafner recommends synthetic socks as the first layer to keep the feet dry and reduce blister-causing friction.
+Hafner recommends synthetic socks as the first layer to keep the feet dry and reduce blister-causing friction.
 For the second layer, wool socks add warmth, absorb moisture away from the skin, and help make the hiking boot more comfortable.
-“Wool lets moisture evaporate more readily than cotton, so fewer blisters develop,” he added.
+“Wool lets moisture evaporate more readily than cotton, so fewer blisters develop,” (HE/SHE) added.

 What happens if your feet or ankles hurt during a hike or hunt?
 Dr. Hafner said pain usually occurs from overuse, even from just walking.
 “If you’re not accustomed to walking on sloped or uneven ground, your legs and feet will get tired and cause muscles and tendons to ache,” he explained.
 “To avoid a serious injury, such as a severe ankle sprain or an Achilles tendon rupture, rest for a while if you start hurting.”